Generally, the payments you get from renting out property are income. You need to pay tax on rental income in the year it's earned.

 GST and renting out residential property

-Renting out short-term is a taxable activity for GST.
+Renting out short-stay accommodation a taxable activity for GST.

 If you’re not already registered for GST, you need to:

-- add your short-term rental income to income from your other taxable activities
+- add your short-stay rental income to income from your other taxable activities

 - register for GST if your total turnover is over $60,000 in a 12 month period.

-When you’re renting out short-term and you're registered for GST you:
+When you’re renting out for short stays and you're registered for GST you:

-- pay GST on your short-term rental income
+- pay GST on your short-stay rental income

 - claim GST on your allowable rental expenses.